 She perched on the chair taking big gulps of a vodka collins and looked around for her sister Caroline.
 She leaned back thinking of her dance partner.
 His foreign accent made Samantha think of her darling Jacques.
 That’s why I’m attracted to him, and his smooth ability on the dance floor.
 But she found other objections as well because men who dressed had never appealed to her.
 But her thoughts brought on that stabbing twinge of grief she’d avoided.
 Falling into on an otherwise inspiring evening it would lead her to a deeper cavern of mourning than she could endure.

 She spied her guy coming back out of the lounge and turned her head away.
-But when he approached confidently he put out his hand and she slid naturally onto the floor.
+He approached, put out his hand, and without hesitation, she slid onto the floor.

-He pulled her toward him, focussed on her emerald eyes, laughing joyfully.
+He pulled her toward him, focussed on her emerald eyes, laughing.
 What does he have to be so happy about?
-Does he expect some equivalent response?
-No matter, I’m here to dance, to forget, nothing more!
-He crushed her in his arms to How Deep is Your Love by the Bee Gees.
+Does he expect some equivalent response from me?
+No matter, I’m here to dance, to forget.
+Nothing more!
+He crushed her in his arms to How Deep Is Your Love by the Bee Gees.

 A tear slid down Samantha’s cheek.
 She fought her grief and turned her face away.

-He pulled away laughing, “Are you okay?”
+He pulled away, “Are you okay?”

 “Sorry, I can’t.”
 She said and strolled to the ladies room, head held high.

 Caroline smiled, “Was that David Mancuso you were dancing with?
-He’s amazing”.
+He’s amazing.”

-Caroline lifted her eyebrows, then shifted her eyes signaling Samantha that her hunk was on his way back over.
+Caroline lifted her eyebrows, then shifted her eyes signaling Samantha that her hunk was on his way over.

-He towered over Samantha expectantly.
+He towered over the women.

-“This is my sister, Caroline.”
+“Armand, this is my sister, Caroline.”